DanielAS0/occupancy_networks_adl4cv/external/mesh-fusion/README.md

     }

 See the GitHub repositories above for additional citations.
-Also check the corresponding [project page](http://davidstutz.de/projects/shape-completion/).
+Also check thoccnet e corresponding [project page](http://davidstutz.de/projects/shape-completion/).

 The pipeline consists of three steps: